microsoft/dotnet-framework-docker-samples/aspnetapp/README.md

 ### Preparing your Environment

 1. Git clone this repository or otherwise copy this sample to your machine: `git clone https://github.com/dotnet/dotnet-framework-docker-samples/aspnetapp-4.6.2`
+2. Build the project locally from [Visual Studio](https://www.visualstudio.com/vs/).
-2. Navigate to this sample on your machine at the command prompt or terminal.
+3. Navigate to this sample on your machine at the command prompt or terminal.
 Make sure terminal is open to the same folder that contains the Dockerfile.

 ### Build and run the Docker image: